Matthew Stafford: Hashtags "just started" to work on Facebook? I thought they always did! #QBsOnFacebook

 Prison Rape: Played for laughs with Ryan Leaf.
 He mentions that his "350 pound boyfriend" has WiFi in his "rape cell" which allows him to join in the conversation during the NFL draft.

 Product Placement: Aaron Rodgers being sponsored by State Farm, he constantly applied the "Discount Double check" as a means to describe his wins.
 Similarly, there was one episode solely devoted to sponsorships.

 There was a second product placement episode, complete with cameos from the redheaded Wendy's spokeswoman, Flo from Progressive, the Geico Gecko, and the Bears Superfans from Saturday Night Live and State Farm.

-Real Life Writes the Plot: Considering this was a parody of the 2012 NFL Season, most of the conversation had to do with statistical output, wins, and headlines.
+Real Life Writes the Plot: Most of the conversation had to do with statistical output, wins, and headlines.
 And when quarterbacks were injured or benched, their backups took their spot in the convos, with the exception of Alex Smith, who had a bitter feud with Colin Kaepernick.
 The series even took a three month long hiatus which coincided with the end of the draft and the start of training camp.